gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <img src="/wp-content/uploads/How-to-open-commit-graph-B.png" class="img-responsive center img-bordered">

 The Commit Graph is available to all users working on public repositories, and requires no account.
-Additionally, users with a paid GitLens+ subscription can use the Commit Graph with private repos.
+Additionally, users with a paid GitLens Pro subscription can use the Commit Graph with private repos.

 For those on [vscode.dev](vscode.dev) or [github.dev](github.dev), this also means you can open the Commit Graph on a web browser.